TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/CustomPermissions.rst

 .. include:: /Images/AutomaticScreenshots/Examples/CustomPermissions/CustomOptions.rst.txt

-As you can see it is possible to add both an icon and a description text, that will be displayed as context-sensitive help.
-If icons not provided by the Core are used, they need to be registered with the icon API.
+As you can see it is possible to add both an icon and a description text.
+If icons not provided by the Core are used, they need to be registered with the :ref:`Icon API <icon>`.

 .. _custom-permissions-evaluation:

 Evaluation
 ==========

-To check if a custom permission option is set simply call the API function from the user object:
+To check if a custom permission option is set call the following API function from the user object:

 .. code-block:: php